 The plane ride from Rome to Newark was pretty routine.
 I sat next to a high school boy who was traveling with his family.
 I was able to sleep part of the way and watched movies the rest of the time.

 When we landed, we went to the passport control area.
 There we encountered this guy who seemed to think he was “king” of keeping people in orderly lines.
 He almost started a little revolt.
 He decided that the line would bunch up too much if we all just stood in one line and so, starting with me, he made us all go through this little rat maze, you know the silly bank zigzag lines which are pointless when there are not enough people to fill up all of the lines.
-We must have had to go up and down those ridiculous lines about 12 times and in the end came out in the same place in one big line.
+We must have had to go up and down those lines about 12 times and in the end came out in the same place in one big line.

 Then we encountered the “queen” of keeping people in orderly lines.
 There were about 9 passport control agents stamping tickets.
 We had to wait to be told where to stand.
 Everyone was very orderly while getting to this point and we could have easily figured out this on our own much more easily and more efficiently than the "queen".
 When my turn came, I was told to go down to the end, when there was a line right in front of me with only 2 people waiting.
-Instead I ended up getting behind this family, which must have had something suspicious with their passports, as it took forever.
+Instead, I ended up getting behind this family, which must have had something suspicious with their passports, as it took forever.
 I ended up being one of the last people out of there.

 Next stop, baggage.
 It was the usual, everyone standing around watching the bags go round and round.
 I am always so happy to see my bag after previous times when my bag did not show up.

 Finally, customs.
 I was asked if I had any food.
 Now why do they have us list what we are bringing in if they do not read it?
 I mentioned that I had sun dried tomatoes.
 “Dried tomatoes?”
 Big star on my paper and no passing go.
 Instead I was diverted to the customs area.
 There, the custom agent asked again what foods I brought in.
 I mentioned that it was all listed on the back.
 I was asked again.
 I said “sun dried tomatoes”.
-He at least realized that they were not a threat but since I was there, I had to have my bags go through the x-ray machine anyways, but at least they did not need to search them or confiscate my tomatoes.
+He realized that they were not a threat but since I was there, I had to have my bags go through the x-ray machine anyways.
+At least they did not need to search them or confiscate my tomatoes.

 Next challenge, find my hotel.
 I was staying at the Mariott Airport Hotel and had no idea how to get there.
 Again, no signs, but there was a person helping anyone who seemed lost.
 She told me to go up the escalator and take the air train to P4.
 That did not make much sense to me, but I followed a few others also needing to find P4.
 It was pretty easy in the end.
 When you arrive at P4, there is a board with a phone and a bunch of phone codes to push to reach your hotel.
 The shuttle came right away and the driver was very nice.
 The check in procedure was quick and easy.